-As stated in the previous year, locally there are a lot of high rise blocks being built and housed to a mixture of social housing and private residents.
-Our aim is for Blossom Project to be a vibrant hub where all residents can come together to gain access to free services or low cost activities that would otherwise not be available to them.
+Building back better, our aim is for Blossom Project to be a vibrant hub where all residents can come together to gain access to free services or low-cost activities that would otherwise not be available to them.
 A Community Café, exercise classes, after school tuition, arts and crafts, intergenerational activities, activities for the family, a space for community groups to meet, a hub for education, a hub for learning and development, a hub for training for employment - and an affordable space for family celebrations.